Mullah Omar: Forming the Taliban (1994)

 After Najibullah's regime ended, the country fell into chaos as various mujahideen factions fought for control.
 According to one legend, Omar had a dream in 1994 in which a woman told him: "We need your help; you must rise.
 You must end the chaos.
 God will help you."
-Omar started his movement with less than 50 armed madrassah students who were simply known as the Taliban (Pashtun for 'students').
-His recruits came from madrassas located in Afghanistan and the Afghan refugee camps which were located across the border in Pakistan.
-They fought against the rampant corruption which had emerged during the civil war period and were initially welcomed by Afghans who were weary of warlord rule.
-Omar became sickened by the abusive raping of children by warlords (Bacha bazi) and turned against their authority in the mountainous country of Afghanistan from 1994 onwards.
+Omar started his movement with fewer than 50 armed madrasa students who were simply known as the Taliban (Pashto for 'students').
+His recruits came from madrasas located in Afghanistan and the Afghan refugee camps across the border with Pakistan.
+They fought against the rampant corruption which had emerged during the civil war period and were initially welcomed by Afghans weary of warlord rule.
+Sickened by the abusive raping of children by warlords (Bacha bazi), they turned against their authority in the mountainous country of Afghanistan from 1994 onwards.

 Two influential anti-Soviet political leaders who were connected with Peshawar during this era were Mohammad Yunus Khalis and Mohammad Nabi Mohammadi; both exerted a considerable influence over the Taliban, particularly in the southern parts of the country, including Kandahar.
 Many of those who later formed the core of the Taliban, including Omar, fought under the command of factions that were loyal to Nabi Mohammadi.
-These factions had helped spread madrasa, attended by many of the Kandahar Taliban, throughout the southern regions of Afghanistan.
+These factions had helped proliferate madrasas, attended by many of the Kandahar Taliban, throughout the southern regions of Afghanistan.

 The practice of bacha bazi by warlords was one of the key factors in Omar mobilizing the Taliban.
 In early 1994, Omar led 30 men armed with 16 rifles to free two young girls who had been kidnapped and raped by a warlord, hanging him from a tank gun barrel.
 Another instance arose when in 1994, a few months before the Taliban took control of Kandahar, two militia commanders confronted each other over a young boy whom they both wanted to sodomize.
 In the ensuing fight, Omar's group freed the boy; appeals soon flooded in for Omar to intercede in other disputes.
 His movement gained momentum through the year and he quickly gathered recruits from Islamic schools totaling 12,000 by the year's end with some Pakistani volunteers.
 By November 1994, Omar's movement managed to capture the whole of the Kandahar Province and then captured the Herat Province in September 1995.
 Some accounts estimated that by the spring of 1995 he had already taken 12 of the 31 provinces in Afghanistan.